-In that vein, I’d love to share with you some “bad habits” I’ve picked up over the past 7 years that I think you should adopt (or at least mull over) for a happy life;)
+In that vein, I’d love to share with you some “bad habits” I’ve picked up over the past decade that I think you might want to adopt (or at least mull over) for a happy life.

 1. Lay on the couch all weekend

 For years I cycled through pushing myself hard then falling ill and felt relieved when I got to cancel all commitments and read novels on the couch for a weekend.
 It finally dawned on me that I could give myself permission to rest without being sick.
 These days, I listen to my body and take weekends as needed during which my primary goal is to lay on the couch and binge on books or Netflix.
 Sometimes this is precisely what the doctor ordered.

 Rest and productivity are tangled up together.
 Choose to stop all the performing or hustle that runs you ragged and sucks the joy from your life.
 Keep in mind that space to play or really rest actually boosts productivity and creative thinking when you’re at work.
 Give yourself permission to take space for your soul to rest because you don’t have to pay rent for the space you take up in the world.

 Anger itself is not a crime and I’d argue that letting anger simmer for too long or suppressing our emotions is more dangerous than ranting, being grouchy, sarcastic, (or sweary) at times.
 We often judge our emotions as bad – but they’re simply human.
 We can admit that a real, full, beautiful life isn’t always magical – though there is wisdom in every season – and yes, part of happiness and maturity is accepting that we also always get to choose our response.